theobald-software/theobald-software.github.io/content/_en/xtract-universal/automation/call-via-webservice.md

 **Note:** That parameter has no effect on pull destinations and asynchronous extractions.

 #### Asynchronous Call
 Extraktions are called synchronous by default.
-Using the parameter `&wait=false` the calls an asynchronous extraction.<br>
+The parameter `&wait=false` calls an asynchronous extraction.<br>
 Example: `http://todd.theobald.local:8065/?name=Plants&wait=false`

 In this case the timestamp (4) of the extraction is returned in the HTTP body.